LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 :::::::::
 The string method ``split`` splits the string into separate "words" and returns the resulting list.
 Without any arguments, the string is split on whitespace characters.
-With one argument the argument specifies the soprator to use.
+With one argument the argument specifies the separator to use.
 The second optional argument specifies the maximum number of splits to do.

 ``rsplit``
 ::::::::::
-The string method ``rsplit`` works like ``split``, except that splitting start from the end (which is only relevant when the maximum number of splits is given).
+The string method ``rsplit`` works like ``split``, except that splitting starts from the end (which is only relevant when the maximum number of splits is given).